Vitalis5501/JAVA_SPRING_BOOT/README.md

 # aws-terraform-cicd-java-springboot
-Terraform: AWS CICD with CodePipeline, CodeBuild, ECS and a Springboot App
+Terraform: AWS CICD with Jenkins, Sonarqube, ECS and a Springboot App

 The [all-in-one](https://github.com/ruanbekker/aws-terraform-cicd-java-springboot/tree/all-in-one) branch has the application code, application infrastructure and pipeline infrastructure in one repository.